 The smell of baking bread is wonderful.
 It fills the whole house and lures all the members of your family to come see what you are creating in the kitchen.
 My oldest daughter drooled in front of the oven.
 I don’t bake bread in the summer, so it’s been a long time since we have a fresh baked loaf of bread in this house.

-This bread slices a lot easier than some I have dealt with.
+This homemade bread slices a lot easier than some I have dealt with.
 It has a crispy thin crust and light fluffy inside.
 I think this one would hold up well for sandwiches, since it didn’t crumble much at all when I cut it.
 The cost of making this bread is really great too.
 For two loaves, the cost came to about $1.21, making each loaf about 60 cents.
 For that price and the simplicity of this recipe, this recipe has moved near the top of my list.

 First Prize.
 My best recipe on how to make home-baked bread (quick method.)
 Dissolve one cake of Fleischmann’s yeast and two tablespoons of sugar in one quart of lukewarm water.
 Do not allow this to stand more than ten minutes.
 Add two tablespoonfuls lard or butter (melted), three pints of sifted flour.
 Beat until smooth, then add three more pints of flour or enough to make dough that can be handled and one tablespoonful salt.
 Kneed until smooth and elastic.
 Place in greased bowl, cover and set aside in a moderately warm place, free from draft, until light, about two hours.
 Mould into loaves.
 Place in well greased bread pans, filling them half full.
 Cover and let rise one hour, or until double in bulk.
 Bake forty to fifty minutes.
 (Note) Two cakes of yeast may be used in this recipe, advantage to the bread an a saving of time.